-We are carrying out a number of resident surveys over our ten year study.
-These consist of interviews conducted face-to-face at people’s homes and include a whole range of questions about how people feel about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.
+We carried out a number of resident surveys over our 14 year study.
+These consisted of interviews conducted face-to-face in people’s homes and included a whole range of questions about how people felt about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.

-If you've been involved in one of our surveys you can find additional information about your participation here.
+If you were involved in one of our surveys you can find additional information about your participation here.

-- 62% of participants rated their general health as excellent or good in 2011.
-This was a decline from 80% in 2006.
+- 70% of participants rated their general health as excellent or good in 2015.
+This was a decline from 81% in 2006.

 - In terms of empowerment, 48% of participants in 2015 felt that on their own, or with others, they could influence decisions affecting their local area.
 This was an increase from 38% in 2006.